 “In the beginning was the Word, and the Word was with God, and the Word was God.”
 What was going on with God and the Word before they created the angels and the universe?
-This is a good question, and one which God doesn’t really answer in the Bible.
+This is a good question, and one that God doesn’t really answer in the Bible.
 We know all about the mystery of God and the Bible, as unlocked in Mystery of the Ages.
 But what about the mystery before the ages?

 How much did John know?
-How much did Christ tell him, when He was talking to him?
+How much did Christ tell him when He was talking to him?
 Christ did say He loved John in a special way—he was “the disciple whom Jesus loved” (John 13:23; 20:2; 21:7, 20).
 Not that Christ loved him any more than the others, but perhaps He could talk to him about deeper subjects than He could with the others.
 You do wonder why the other Gospel authors didn’t write about the Word.

 John says, “In the beginning.”
 We need to focus our attention on this time long before Genesis 1:1.
 Even then, the expression “in the beginning” is not quite adequate.
 It’s just for our sake.
 God doesn’t have a beginning.
 He inhabits eternity (Isaiah 57:15).
 That means there was no time—if you can comprehend that!

 Why must we try to grasp these concepts?
-Well, if we are to be eternal God beings, then we will have to think about eternity!
-You need to have God’s perspective; God doesn’t think about time the way we do (2 Peter 3:8).
+Well, if we are to be eternal God beings, then we have to think about eternity!
+We need to have God’s perspective; God doesn’t think about time the way we do (2 Peter 3:8).
 God, through John’s opening statement in John 1:1, is grooming us to think in terms of eternity!
 What inspiring depth we must strive to comprehend!

 The Word—the Logos

-In the “beginning” was the Word—the Greek word being Logos, meaning Spokesman.
+In the “beginning” was the Word—the Greek word is Logos, meaning Spokesman.
 The Logos is the Spokesman for the Godhead.
 Therefore, He came to Earth with a message.
 The first chapter of John makes that undeniably clear.
 Yet how many understand that?

 Please try to comprehend this: The phrase “the Word was with God” does not refer to place or space; it means He was with Him spiritually.
 He was with Him in unity.
 He was in submission to God for all eternity.
 He set the example for all people of how to submit to the one now called the Father!